 A direct sequel to the two-part 2006 Death Note live-action movie, Death Note: Light Up the NEW World is set 10 years after the existence of the original Kira.
 The film stars Masahiro Higashide, Sosuke Ikematsu, and Masaki Suda; and directed by GANTZ’ Shinsuke Sato.

 Once again, the authorities request the assistance of a renowned private detective.
 This time, it’s Ryuzaki.
-Known for debuting as Tom Cruise’s nephew in the Hollywood movie, The Last Samurai, Sosuke Ikematsu plays L’s rightful successor.
+Known for debuting as Tom Cruise’s nephew in the Hollywood movie The Last Samurai, actor Sosuke Ikematsu plays L’s rightful successor.

 While the other Death Notes are used in trivial matters when they fall into the hands of a careless person, an ardent Kira follower uses it to write the names of unpunished criminals.
-The lead in the adaptation of shoujo manga Oboreru Knife, Masaki Suda, plays the cyber terrorist named Yuki Shien.
+Masaki Suda, plays the cyber terrorist named Yuki Shien.
 He makes it his life’s mission to revive Kira’s idea of justice.
 In order to do that, he must gather all the six Death Notes scattered in the world.

 However, I think it would have been better if Light up the NEW World was released as a two-part sequel instead of a full length movie with a miniseries prequel.
 It ends up suffering from lack of character development since all the leads’ back stories are presented separately.
 Not everyone has the chance to see the miniseries.
 I bet some people aren’t even aware that this prequel exists.

 Death Note Light Up the NEW World is certainly not on par with the 2006 movies but at least a tad better than the L spin-offs.
 In terms of style and special effects, this movie is superior among the Japanese adaptations but it totally lacks the gripping intellectual one-upping of the original.
 Without the otherworldly shinigamis, the story is just something out of a typical police procedural.